• Skip to primary navigation

 Hatch Chile Salsa - Recipe

-Hatch chiles are grown in New Mexico's hatch Valley.
-It's an earthy pepper with a mild heat, depending on the variety you're working with, though after I roasted them and cooked them into this gorgeous salsa, the back heat really developed.
+I know what you may be thinking.
+What exactly is a hatch chile?
+Hatch chiles are grown in New Mexico's Hatch Valley.
+It's an earthy pepper with a mild heat depending on the variety you're working with.
+However, after I roasted them and cooked them into this gorgeous salsa, the back heat really developed.

 How to Make Hatch Chile Salsa - the Recipe Method